mui/material-ui/docs/data/material/components/buttons/buttons.md

 Use the `startIcon` or `endIcon` prop to append an icon to the beginning or end of a Button's contents.

 {{"demo": "IconLabelButtons.js"}}

+### Ripple effect

+The Ripple effect provides visual feedback to the user that the Button is being clicked or focused.
+Use the `disableFocusRipple` prop to remove only the focus effect, or `disableRipple` to remove the Ripple entirely.

+Note that when `disableRipple` is applied, there are no default styles for the `:focus-visible` state, so you should use the `.Mui-focusVisible` class to define your own.

+{{"demo": "RippleButtons.js"}}

 ### Icon Buttons